AustinTSchaffer/Notebook/OMSCS/Courses/CN/Lesson 02 - Transport and Application Layers.md

 > The second kind of congestion detection is **timeout**, i.e., when no ACK is received within a specified amount of time.
 It is considered a more severe form of congestion, and the congestion window is reset to the initial window size.

 Different implementations of TCP use variations to control congestion and maximize bandwidth usage.
 For example, TCP Reno uses two types of loss events as a signal of congestion.
-The first is the **triple duplicate ACKs, which is considered** mild congestion.
+- The first is the **triple duplicate ACKs, which is considered** mild congestion.
 In this case, the congestion window is reduced to half the original.
+- The 2nd is timeouts.

 ![[Pasted image 20230903123336.png]]